edovio/RFIDThing/README.md

 # RFIDThing
-an RFID Reader compatible with Mozilla IoT Gateway
+RFID Reader compatible with Mozilla IoT Gateway

+Go to the [RFID_SKETCH]( ) Folder to see the code